SOUTH LYNN BRIDGES & HARBOUR JUNCTION

 Thanks to Tony Watson

-In the back ground you can see the BT buildings that are still standing to this day.
+In the background, you can see the old works that are now used as the BT buildings, which are still standing today.

 Thanks to Tony Watson